19 April Corinium Run. A navigational economy run

-The format is a navigational run around the country lanes of the Cotswolds following a tulip diagram style road book.
+The format is a navigational run around the country lanes of the Cotswolds following an easy tulip diagram style road book.
 It's all at normal road pace and generally on quiet roads out of the way of the public.

-After food at the finish and the results have been handed out you are all set for the return home with both the car (and yourselves) having been replenished.
+After food at the finish and the results have been handed out you are all set for the return home with both the car (and yourselves) having been replenished with fuel and food.

 Virtually all cars are eligible — in case your classic Honda is off the road being fettled.